RAMAKRISHNA3488/ramakrishna3488/README.md

 # 💫 Hello!
 My name is Kummari Ramakrishna 👋
 Welcome to my GitHub profile!
-I'm a passionate Software  Developer with a love for creating innovative solutions and learning new technologies.<br>
+I'm a passionate Software Developer and Java Backend Developer with a love for creating innovative solutions and learning new technologies.<br>

 ## 🛠️ Tech Stack